xiankgx/stable-diffusion-runway/Stable_Diffusion_v1_Model_Card.md

 We currently provide the following checkpoints:

-- `sd-v1-1.ckpt`: 237k steps at resolution `256x256` on [laion2B-en](https://huggingface.co/datasets/laion/laion2B-en).
+- [`sd-v1-1.ckpt`](https://huggingface.co/compvis): 237k steps at resolution `256x256` on [laion2B-en](https://huggingface.co/datasets/laion/laion2B-en).
   194k steps at resolution `512x512` on [laion-high-resolution](https://huggingface.co/datasets/laion/laion-high-resolution) (170M examples from LAION-5B with resolution `>= 1024x1024`).
-- `sd-v1-2.ckpt`: Resumed from `sd-v1-1.ckpt`.
+- [`sd-v1-2.ckpt`](https://huggingface.co/compvis): Resumed from `sd-v1-1.ckpt`.
   515k steps at resolution `512x512` on [laion-aesthetics v2 5+](https://laion.ai/blog/laion-aesthetics/) (a subset of laion2B-en with estimated aesthetics score `> 5.0`, and additionally
 filtered to images with an original size `>= 512x512`, and an estimated watermark probability `< 0.5`.
 The watermark estimate is from the [LAION-5B](https://laion.ai/blog/laion-5b/) metadata, the aesthetics score is estimated using the [LAION-Aesthetics Predictor V2](https://github.com/christophschuhmann/improved-aesthetic-predictor)).
-- `sd-v1-3.ckpt`: Resumed from `sd-v1-2.ckpt`.
+- [`sd-v1-3.ckpt`](https://huggingface.co/compvis): Resumed from `sd-v1-2.ckpt`.
 195k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
-- `sd-v1-4.ckpt`: Resumed from `sd-v1-2.ckpt`.
+- [`sd-v1-4.ckpt`](https://huggingface.co/compvis): Resumed from `sd-v1-2.ckpt`.
 225k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
+- [`sd-v1-5.ckpt`](https://huggingface.co/runwayml/stable-diffusion-v1-5): Resumed from `sd-v1-2.ckpt`.
+595k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
-- `sd-v1-5-inpainting.ckpt`: Resumed from `sd-v1-2.ckpt`.
-First 595k steps regular training, then 440k steps of inpainting training at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
+- [`sd-v1-5-inpainting.ckpt`](https://huggingface.co/runwayml/stable-diffusion-inpainting): Resumed from `sd-v1-5.ckpt`.
+440k steps of inpainting training at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
 For inpainting, the UNet has 5 additional input channels (4 for the encoded masked-image and 1 for the mask itself) whose weights were zero-initialized after restoring the non-inpainting checkpoint.
 During training, we generate synthetic masks and in 25\% mask everything.

 - **Hardware:** 32 x 8 x A100 GPUs
 - **Optimizer:** AdamW